ppeble/emissary-ingress.dev/content/en/docs/3.8/howtos/tracing-zipkin.md

 $ kubectl apply -f zipkin.yaml
 ```

-As a final step we want to restart Emissary-ingress as this is necessary to add the tracing header.
-This command will restart all the Pods (assuming Emissary-ingress is installed in the <code>ambassador</code> namespace):
+As a final step we want to restart Emissary as this is necessary to add the tracing header.
+This command will restart all the Pods (assuming Emissary is installed in the <code>ambassador</code> namespace):

 ```
 $ kubectl -n ambassador rollout restart deploy
 ```
 <Alert severity="warning">
-  Restarting Emissary-ingress is required after deploying a Tracing Service for changes to take effect.
+  Restarting Emissary is required after deploying a Tracing Service for changes to take effect.
 </Alert>

 ## 2. Generate some requests

-Use `curl` to generate a few requests to an existing Emissary-ingress `Mapping`.
+Use `curl` to generate a few requests to an existing Emissary `Mapping`.
 You may need to perform many requests since only a subset of random requests are sampled and instrumented with traces.

 ```
 $ curl -L $AMBASSADOR_IP/backend/